 Of course, if you are interested in an FHA mortgage or loan, it is up to you to find an FHA-approved lender.

-There are two common types of FHA loans that you will see when dealing with manufactured housing.
-The first is an FHA Title II loan, which requires a 3.5 percent down payment and offers up to a 30-year loan term.
+There are two common types of FHA loans that you will see when dealing with what is manufactured housing.
+The first is an FHA Title II loan, which requires a 3.5% down payment and offers up to a 30-year loan term.
 However, a Title II loan is used to purchase both the mobile home and the land it sits on (this is essentially a real estate loan).
 Thus, this FHA loan would not be applicable if you are looking at a manufactured home on leased land.

 The other FHA loan is called a Title I loan.
 This is the loan that you would use when buying a manufactured home within a community or on leased land.